4. Taxi test

 The guidance that driving examiners should follow when conducting the taxi test.
+This section is for reference only, as DVSA no longer carries out these tests.

 The information in this section is for reference only.